getreplybox/wordpress-plugin/readme.txt

 **Comment Syncing:** Any new comments posted to ReplyBox will be synced to WordPress.
 Meaning, if at any point you disable the ReplyBox WordPress plugin, your comments will remain in WordPress.

 == Changelog ==

+= 0.4.2 =
+* Don't show the ReplyBox embed on post types with comments closed.

 = 0.4.1 =
 * Don't show the ReplyBox embed on WooCommerce product pages.